deadlyvipers/dojo_rules/introduction.md

 and something something
 My favorite path is Ruby

 deadly skills:
 * Git,
 * JavaScript,
 * Ruby.
-and something somethingMy favorite path is Ruby

 Also
-* rebase
+* Killing history using git rebase